mspanish/backgrounder/readme.md

 6. PNG export - so people looking for a quick BG for a website or game can get what they need
 7. CSS export, snippet to embed in your site to use the background

-This project was based on a lovely Codepen by Dudley Storey[@dudleystorey](https://twitter.com/dudleystorey) and can be found here (http://codepen.io/mspanish/pen/WOmgQr). - it draws the circles in a different, overlapping fashion - and can be used to generate some really cool patterns.
+This project was based on a lovely Codepen by Dudley Storey [@dudleystorey](https://twitter.com/dudleystorey) and can be found [here](http://codepen.io/mspanish/pen/WOmgQr).
+It draws the circles in a different, overlapping fashion - and can be used to generate some really cool patterns.
 You can also check out the Dudley Storey's [blog post about this here](http://thenewcode.com/336/Dynamic-SVG-Background-Pattern-Maker).